stilldavid/userland-book/literary_problem/index.md

 <!-- end -->

+Welcome to wizard school.

-That looks like it did the trick.
-Just about 75k words, which I suppose is getting to be in short novel territory.
+Anyway, that's almost 75000 words, which is getting close to the length of a short novel.
 It'll take me a while to review, but it's better than combing through the whole archive file-by-file.